Aziz-Ayadi/SpaceX_Falcon9_First_Stage_Landing_Prediction_Project/README.md

 ## Dashboarding

-I created a web-based visual interactive dashboard so all stakeholders could understand more our data and dig deeper into the details and here are both charts used into this dashboard :
+I created a web-based interactive visual analytics so all stakeholders could understand more our data and dig deeper into the details and here are both charts used into this dashboard :
 <br><br>
 <img src="Total_Success_Launches_by_LaunchSite.png">
 <br>